-- a) To maintain, restore and enhance the long-term ecological health, integrity and biodiversity of the Natural Heritage System and its ecological and hydrologic functions. - b) To maintain, restore and enhance the continuity of linkages and functional inter-relationships among natural heritage features and areas, surface water and groundwater features and hydrologic functions. - c) To maintain and enhance the landscape quality and open space character of the Niagara Escarpment. - d) To provide a buffer to prominent Escarpment features and ecologically sensitive areas of the Escarpment. - e) To support agriculture as a complementary and compatible use outside Key Natural Features.
+- To maintain, restore and enhance the long-term ecological health, integrity and biodiversity of the Natural Heritage System and its ecological and hydrologic functions. - To maintain, restore and enhance the continuity of linkages and functional b) inter-relationships among natural heritage features and areas, surface water and groundwater features and hydrologic functions. - To maintain and enhance the landscape quality and open space character of c) the Niagara Escarpment. - To provide a buffer to prominent Escarpment features and ecologically d) sensitive areas of the Escarpment. - e) To recognize and support agriculture as a complementary and compatible use outside Key Natural Features. - e)f) To recognize and support agriculture as a primary activity and a complementary and compatible use within Prime Agricultural Areas, in

-- f) To recognize and support agriculture as a primary activity within PrimeAgricultural Areas, in accordance with the policies of Subsection 9.2.4, PrimeAgricultural Areas, of this Plan. - g) To maintain, restore and enhance Key Natural Features, without limiting the ability of existing agricultural uses to continue. - h) To maintain a continuous natural open space system providing separation between settlement areas. - i) To direct development to locations outside hazardous lands and hazardous sites. - j) To protect and enhance the quality and quantity of ground and surface water and their related hydrologic functions. - k) To avoid increased flooding, erosion and sedimentation. - I) To preserve examples of the landscape that display significant earth science features and their associated processes. - m) To enhance air quality. - n) To provide opportunities for scientific study and education. - o) To provide opportunities for non-intensive recreation uses within the Natural Heritage System, where appropriate.
+- accordance with the policies of Subsection 9.2.4, Prime Agricultural Areas, of this Plan. - f)g) To maintain, restore and enhance Key Natural Features, without limiting the ability of existing agricultural uses to continue. - gh) To maintain a continuous natural open space system providing separation between settlement areas. - h)i) To direct development to locations outside hazardous lands and hazardous sites. - i)i) To protect and enhance the quality and quantity of ground and surface water and their related hydrologic functions. - i)k) To reduce avoid increased flooding, erosion and sedimentation. - To preserve examples of the landscape that display significant earth science features and their associated processes. - hm) To enhance air quality. - m)n) To provide opportunities for scientific study and education. - n)o) To provide opportunities for non-intensive recreation uses within the Natural Heritage System, where appropriate.

-- The Natural Heritage System consists of two components: the City's Natural Heritage System and the Greenbelt Natural Heritage System.
+- a) The Natural Heritage System consists of two components: the City's Natural Heritage System and the Greenbelt Natural Heritage System.
 The Natural Heritage System (NHS) is shown on Schedule M: The Natural Heritage System, of this Plan.
-The Natural Heritage System and its components are defined by the policies of this Plan. - b) The City's Natural Heritage System is made up of: - (i) areas designated on Schedule C: Land Use Urban Area, and Schedule I: Land Use -Rural Area, of this Plan; - (ii) the shoreline along Lake Ontario and Burlington Bay/Hamilton Harbour; and - (iii) Key Natural Features and Areas not designated as Natural Heritage System on Schedule C: Land Use - Urban Area, or Schedule I: Land Use - Rural Area, of this Plan. - c) The City's Natural Heritage System embodies a systems approach to protecting and enhancing natural heritage features and areas and ecological and hydrologic functions and is scientifically structured on the basis of the following components:
+The Natural Heritage System and its components are defined by the policies of this Plan. - b) The City's Natural Heritage System is made up of: - (i) areas designated on Schedule C: Land Use Urban Area, and Schedule I: Land Use -Rural Area, of this Plan; - (ii) the shoreline along Lake Ontario and Burlington Bay/Hamilton Harbour; and - (iii) Key Natural Features and Areas not designated as Natural Heritage System habitat of endangered species and threatened species not within the lands designated on Schedule C: Land Use Urban Area, or Schedule I: Land Use Rural Area, of this Plan. - c) The City's Natural Heritage System embodies a systems approach to protecting and enhancing natural heritage features and areas and ecological and hydrologic functions and is scientifically structured on the basis of the following components: